Food & Water Dishes for Tortoises

 The Repti Rock food dish is available in various colors and in four sizes from small to extra large.
 All sizes have very low sides.

-The largest size food dishes (XL, pic) can be used as feeding trays to help prevent accidental ingestion of substrate.
+The largest size food dishes (XL, pic) can be used as feeding trays to help prevent ingestion of substrate with food.
 They also work well as shallow, soaking-size water dishes for young tortoises.

 Note: The Zoo Med "food dishes" and "water dishes" have different designs!
 The matching water dishes are quite a bit higher.
 Not suitable for little ones.

 Several brands of reptile waterers available in the stores.
-I have bought Zoo Med's Repti Rock Reservoirs (pic) because the bowl part has a bit of a textured surface.
-The other ones I've seen (e.g. Fluker, Lixit, Wardley) have a bowl with a sleek and slippery surface that gives no grip.
+I have bought Zoo Med's Repti Rock Reservoirs (pic) because the bowl part has a bit of a textured surface (although it probably makes no difference).
+The other ones I've seen, e.g. Fluker, Lixit, Wardley, have a bowl with a sleek and slippery surface that gives no grip.

 Reptile waterers work best for small to medium size tortoises.
 For little babies, these reptile bowls are be too high and slippery, unless you glue some "roughage" to the bowl outside walls to make them less slippy.
 Larger, active tortoises can push the waterers over and flood the enclosure, so you may have to secure them somehow.